-Our hourly rate is £295 plus VAT.
-Our charges are calculated in accordance with the Law Society's published guidelines and the Solicitors Remuneration Order which provides for cost to be 'such sum as may be fair and reasonable, having regard to all the circumstances of the case' The most important factor will be the time spent on the matter.
+Our standard hourly rate is £305 plus VAT, disbursements and expenses .
+However, if the matter is more complex, we will apply a premium rate of £330 plus VAT.
+This rate might apply where for example we need to claim Agricultural Property Relief, Business Property Relief, if the deceased had assets in different jurisdictions, if the deceased’s assets are not readily realisable or there are complex or unusual inheritance tax issues arising.
+We will discuss these with you before proceeding with your matter.
+Our charges are calculated in accordance with the Law Society's published guidelines and the Solicitors Remuneration Order which provides for cost to be 'such sum as may be fair and reasonable, having regard to all the circumstances of the case'.
+The most important factor will be the time spent on the matter.
 Other relevant factors include the complexity and importance of the matter, the skill required, and the need for urgency.

-For a straightforward matter we would estimate that our costs will be in the region of between £4,275 plus VAT and disbursements, and £5,700 plus VAT and disbursements, equating to between 15 and 20 hours of work.
+For a straightforward matter, based on our standard hourly rate of £305 plus VAT, we would estimate that our costs would be between £4,500 plus VAT, disbursements and expenses, and £6,000 plus VAT, disbursements and expenses, equating to between about 15 and 20 hours of work.
 This figure might be relevant in the following circumstances;

 - There is a valid will